Reading time: 7 min.

 Unfortunately, heat damage is irreversible meaning once your hair cuticles have been damaged, there’s no going back without heading to the hairdresser, especially if you have severely heat-damaged hair.

 Heat causes hair to lose its elasticity, so your strands are more likely to snap and fray, resulting in split ends (medically known as trichoclasis).
 As the damage moves up the hair shaft, the issues become more visible and more difficult to control without cutting your hair.
 So to keep your hair looking healthy, it’s important to get it trimmed regularly to remove your split and damaged ends.
+Learn more about how to prevent, treat, and get rid of split ends.

 Can heat-damaged hair cause hair loss?